 The course assumes students are comfortable with analysis, probability, statistics, and basic programming.
 This course will cover core concepts in machine learning and statistical inference.
 The ML concepts covered are spectral methods (matrices and tensors), non-convex optimization, probabilistic models, neural networks, representation theory, and generalization.
 In statistical inference, the topics covered are detection and estimation, sufficient statistics, Cramer-Rao bounds, Rao-Blackwell theory, variational inference, and multiple testing.
 In addition to covering the core concepts, the course encourages students to ask critical questions such as: How relevant is theory in the age of deep learning?
 What are the outstanding open problems?
 Assignments will include exploring failure modes of popular algorithms, in addition to traditional problem-solving type questions.

 Part a covers the principles of optical photon transport in biological tissue.
 Topics include a brief introduction to biomedical optics, single-scatterer theories, Monte Carlo modeling of photon transport, convolution for broad-beam responses, radiative transfer equation and diffusion theory, hybrid Monte Carlo method and diffusion theory, and sensing of optical properties and spectroscopy, (absorption, elastic scattering, Raman scattering, and fluorescence).
 Part b covers established optical imaging technologies.
 Topics include ballistic imaging (confocal microscopy, two-photon microscopy, super-resolution microscopy, etc.), optical coherence tomography, Mueller optical coherence tomography, and diffuse optical tomography.
 Part c covers emerging optical imaging technologies.
 Topics include photoacoustic tomography, ultrasound-modulated optical tomography, optical time reversal (wavefront shaping/engineering), and ultrafast imaging.
-MedE/EE/BE 168 ab not offered 2022-23.
-MedE/EE/BE 168 c offered 2022-23.
+MedE/EE/BE 168 abc not offered 2023-24.

 Mobile robots need to perceive their environment and localize themselves with respect to maps thereof.
 They further require planners to move along collision-free paths.
 This course builds up mobile robots in team-based projects.
 Teams will write all necessary software from low-level hardware I/O to high level algorithms, using the robotic operating system (ROS).
 The final systems will autonomously maneuver to reach their goals or track various objectives.